2024-04-18

 Those warehouses are also where the beans are repackaged and cleaned.
 Samples are taken to ensure quality and resolve disputes.
 In blending, companies mix beans of different qualities and origins according to customers' requirements.
 Infestation checks and pest controls are a priority in the warehouses.
 This is done in containers, bags and on samples taken at a later date.

-Besides storing cocoa beans, including in a fully automated bulk warehouse, we also provide specialised treatments.
+Besides storing cocoa beans, for example in a fully automated bulk warehouse, we also provide specialized treatments.

 Anne PauwelsGeneral Manager at Vollers